strategy-coach/workspaces-host/README.md

 $ wsl --install -d Debian
 ```

-If you're using a Debian-based distro you should be able to run this repo in any
+You should be able to run this repo in any user account.
-Debian user account.
-It will probably work with any Linux-like OS but has only
-been tested on Debian-based distros (e.g. Kali Linux and Ubuntu 20.04 LTS).

 ## One-time setup